profound-labs/forest-path/manuscript/markdown/the-beauty-of-sila.md

 The Beauty of Sīla
 ==================

+*By Ajahn Jayasāro.
+An edited version of a Dhamma talk given to the Sangha during the 1998 Rains Retreat.*

 Ajahn Chah taught us to bear constantly in mind that we are *samaṇas*;
 we have left behind the household life for an existence single-mindedly devoted to peace and awakening.
 He would say that now we must die to our